jprichardson/loudjet.com/articles/2012/04/my-mission.md

 * only support politicians who want to maximize government effectiveness while reducing waste
 * only support those politicians who espouse the belief of the dignity of human lives
 * only support those politicians that preach of compassion and tolerance of others regardless of race, religion, gender, or sexual orientation
-* lend me ear to a friend, family member, or even stranger who is in need
+* lend my ear to a friend, family member, or even stranger who is in need

 I take this statement to heart: